 Coursework Completion.
 All graduate coursework for the Temporary Pupil Services License in School Psychology and for the university's program of study, must be completed before candidates begin the internship experience.
-Should an unusual situation occur that would prevent a student from completing all of the coursework requirements before the internship begins, the Internship Coordinator should communicate to the Ohio Inter-University Council for School Psychology.
+Should an unusual situation occur that would prevent a student from completing the coursework requirements before the internship begins, the Internship Coordinator should communicate to the IUC.
 In such rare situations, approval from the Office for Exceptional Children and the Division of Professional Development and Licensure is required for the graduate student to begin the internship.

 Temporary Pupil Services License in School Psychology.
-Licensure by the Ohio Department of Education is required before an individual can be employed by a school district for a school psychology internship.
+Licensure by the Ohio Department of Education is required before an individual can be employed by a school district/Educational Service Center for a school psychology internship.
 The Temporary Pupil Services License in School Psychology is granted for this purpose.
 Coursework requirements for this license are identical to the coursework requirements for licensure in school psychology, with the addition of the successfully completed internship.

-Procedures for Placing Interns in School Districts
+Procedures for Placing Interns in School Districts/Educational Service Center

 The Internship Coordinator refers candidates for the internship to a school district or Educational Service Center designated as an approved internship site.
 Interviews are arranged only through the Internship Coordinator.
-If a graduate student from a school psychology program within or outside of Ohio initiates contact with a school district for the purpose of applying for an internship, the district should instruct the student to contact the Internship Coordinator of a School Psychology Program in Ohio.
+If a graduate student from a school psychology program within or outside of Ohio initiates contact with a school district/Educational Service Center for the purpose of applying for an internship, the district/Educational Service Center should instruct the student to contact the Internship Coordinator of a School Psychology Program in Ohio.

-Prior to the interview, the Internship Coordinator will provide the district leader responsible for school psychological services with information regarding the prospective intern's past performance, strength, needs and areas of interest.
-This will help district leaders formulate interview questions and determine who should participate in the interview process.
+Prior to the interview, the Internship Coordinator will provide the district/Educational Service Center leader responsible for school psychological services with information regarding the prospective intern's past performance, strength, needs and areas of interest.
+This will help district/Educational Service Center leaders formulate interview questions and determine who should participate in the interview process.

 School psychologists directly responsible for internship supervision should be involved in the interview of school psychology interns.
 The selection of interns represents more than a personnel selection decision.
 It is expected that school psychologists involved in intern supervision are knowledgeable of the purposes and goals of the internship experience.
-Following the interview, the superintendent, or designee, of the school district will notify the Internship Coordinator whether the candidate is acceptable.
+Following the interview, the superintendent, or designee, of the school district/Educational Service Center will notify the Internship Coordinator whether the candidate is acceptable.

-Generally, placement for the internship should not occur in a school district in which the intern has been a student or has served in another capacity (e.g., teacher, counselor, administrator).
+Generally, placement for the internship should not occur in a school district/Educational Service Center in which the intern has been a student or has served in another capacity (e.g., teacher, counselor, administrator).
 This is to both expand the intern's knowledge of a variety of educational environments and prevent prior experiences and relationships from limiting intern effectiveness and/or scope of experience.
-However, exceptions may be made for large school districts that can provide experiences that are not related to prior experiences.
+However, exceptions may be made for large school districts/Educational Service Centers that can provide experiences that are not related to prior experiences.
 Length of time between current and previous work also is a consideration in this decision.
 In cases of exceptions, the potential complications should be discussed at the time of the interview.

-District Role in Accepting Prospective Intern.
-Ultimately, the school district or Educational Service Center decides whether or not to accept the prospective intern for an internship at their site.
-The school district will enter into an employment agreement for the duration of the school year in which the individual is completing the school psychology internship.
+District/Educational Service Center Role in Accepting Prospective Intern.
+Ultimately, the school district or Educational Service Center decides whether to accept the prospective intern for an internship at their site.
+The school district/Educational Service Center will enter into an employment agreement for the duration of the school year in which the individual is completing the school psychology internship.